-Mira focuses her practice on white collar defense and investigations and complex litigation and class actions.
+Mira focuses her practice on white collar defense and investigations and complex litigation and state attorneys general investigations.
 She regularly counsels clients and corporations on a wide range of legal and regulatory issues, particularly related to intersection of civil and criminal government enforcement.
 She has extensive experience representing clients in matters arising from allegations involving fraud, public corruption, bribery, insider trading, Foreign Corrupt Practice Act (FCPA), customs violations, Racketeer Influenced and Corrupt Organizations (RICO), and consumer protection and privacy statutes.
 In working with clients to advise on compliance with federal and state laws and regulations and defend against potential civil or criminal investigations, Mira brings to bear her broad knowledge of and familiarity with state attorney general offices and other government agencies.
 Should a client face allegations from AGs or other regulatory agencies that it has violated state or federal laws, she has extensive experience in developing successful defense-oriented strategies, seeking in the first instance to avoid an escalation to criminal charges.
 When criminal charges do ensue, she has successfully litigated to minimize liability and in many cases to have charges reduced or dismissed.
 Mira is also well versed in sentencing and other collateral issues related to potential criminal convictions.

 A Philadelphia native, Mira is intimately familiar with the city, its courts, and government.
 She is a wealth of knowledge for clients navigating that terrain and regularly assists her clients to obtain successful outcomes regarding potential civil and criminal enforcement actions.